mehulpanchal101/nodejs_mvc_setup_part_1/README.md

-# Express.js MVC Boilerplate (Practice Example 1)
+# Express.js MVC Boilerplate for E-Commerce Site(Practice Example 1)

 This repository serves as a foundational template for building Node.js applications using the Express.js framework following the Model-View-Controller (MVC) architectural pattern.
 It provides a structured and organized foundation for developing scalable and maintainable web applications.

 ### Note

 Data Stored in json file

 ## Features